contest-framework/server-old/README.md

 __Pro tip:__ if you start tertestrial in the background by running `tertestrial &`, your terminal remains interactive, i.e. you can keep running other commands there as well.
+Just start typing in the terminal to see your command prompt.
-To exit in this case, run `fg` to bring tertestrial back into the foreground, then press __ctrl-c__.
+To exit the Tertestrial server in this case, run `fg` to bring tertestrial back into the foreground, then press __ctrl-c__.